 Now, newer players are adapting the concept of “procure-to-pay,” to include spending made outside of the procurement process, as well as for procurement-type spending by smaller companies for whom complex and expensive procure-to-pay systems are a bad fit.
 These new lightweight systems are called “spend management” platforms.

 The steps in a procure-to-pay process:

-Let’s begin by looking at the many benefits of a procure to payments solution.
+Let’s begin by looking at the many benefits of a procure-to-pay solution.
 The following steps are supported by the software.